Freedom in the World

 Academic freedom is respected.
 Ceremonial presidential approval is required for academic positions.
 Private discussion is free and vibrant.

 E. Associational and Organizational Rights: 12 / 12

-Trade unions and professional associations function freely but are weak in practice.
+Trade unions and professional associations function freely, though they are weak in practice.
 The largest trade union, the Czech-Moravian Confederation of Trade Unions (ČMKOS), incorporates 29 member unions and has over 300,000 members.
 Workers have the right to strike, though this right is limited for essential public employees, such as hospital workers and air traffic controllers.

 F. Rule of Law: 14 / 16

 The judiciary is largely independent, though its complexity and multilayered composition have led to slow delivery of judgments.
 A 2010 report produced by the country’s counterintelligence agency found that corruption within the Czech Republic’s judicial system was “very sophisticated,” making detection difficult.

 The rule of law generally prevails in civil and criminal matters.
 While corruption and political pressure remain within law enforcement agencies, the office of the public prosecutor has become more independent in recent years.

 Prisons in the Czech Republic suffer from overcrowding and poor sanitation.
 Following former president Václav Klaus’s controversial prisoner amnesty in 2013, the police reported an increased crime rate in January 2014.